-The Canadian Working Group on HIV and Rehabilitation (CWGHR) is a leader in research and advocacy in this field.
-Under CWGHR’s leadership, the Episodic Disabilities Network was established to bring together a variety of disability communities to work on these shared issues.
+Realize (formerly CWGHR) is a leader in research and advocacy in this field.
+Under realize’s leadership, the Episodic Disabilities Network was established to bring together a variety of disability communities to work on these shared issues.

-The Canadian Working Group on HIV and Rehabilitation (CWGHR) undertakes research to examine and address the range of complex barriers to inclusion that are faced by people living with episodic disabilities.
-CWGHR has also developed a number of tools and resources related to living with an episodic disability, including the following:
+Realize undertakes research to examine and address the range of complex barriers to inclusion that are faced by people living with episodic disabilities. realize has also developed a number of tools and resources related to living with an episodic disability, including the following: